BigBIueWhale/openwebui_config/README.md

 You can't use [ChatGPT](chat.openai.com) how sad😭\
 Now you can set up your own AI chatbot for coding on your internal network!

-We're gonna use: `codestral:22b`,  `qwq:32b` and `gemma3:27b-it-q4_K_M`, all models running on Ollama.
+We're gonna setup various models, all running on Ollama.
 We're gonna setup OpenWebUI, and `load_balancer` created by BigBIueWhale, and `llm_server_windows` script suite created by BigBIueWhale.

-**Codestral:22b (2024 model)** is good at producing code that actually works, when set up with the correct parameters.

-**Alibaba qwq:32b** is the best open-source thinking model that can run on a 24 GB VRAM GPU.
-It's essentially the deepseek-R1 alternative for single-GPU setups.

-**gemma3 27b instruction-tuned** Google multilingual multimodal (vision) model released March 2025.
-The vision understanding makes it great at coding UIs.

 ```mermaid
 classDiagram